jamesljeffrey1995/surfBoardShop/README.md

 <h3>Unit Testing</h3>

 <p1>Using pytest to create a coverage test of the application, 15 tests were made allowing for a 75% coverage.
-I then set jenkins pipeline up so that when anything is push to git, it is tested.
-That then triggers another job, which deploys the application</p1>
+I then set jenkins pipeline up so that when anything is push to git, it is tested and the index.html is stored in a tests folder.
+That then triggers another job, which deploys the application.</p1>

 ![Coverage Report console](https://i.imgur.com/pSLRsV6.png)
 ![Coverage Report jenkins](https://i.imgur.com/pMjN7du.png)